-Lucideon's 3DStrain testing service uses Digital Image Correlation (DIC) to offer you vital insights and understanding into performance, durability and failure analysis of your materials and products when interacting with external forces, weights, strains & stresses.
+Lucideon's 3DStrain testing service can offer you vital insights and understanding into performance, durability, and failure analysis of your materials and products when interacting with external forces, weights, strains and stresses.

-Using Digital Image Correlation (DIC) technology our experts can perform testing and analyze the detailed data to provide you with clear, simple, quantitative results for materials and components across the Aerospace and Defense industries.
+Using Digital Image Correlation (DIC) technology our experts can perform testing and analyse the detailed data to provide you with clear, simple, quantitative results.

-- Characterize mechanical behavior of materials or the behaviour of non-homogenous and non-isotropic materials
+- characterise mechanical behaviour of materials or the behaviour of non-homogenous and non-isotropic materials

 Our 3DStrain service offers you detailed digital imagery showing the displacement on your product, correlated against a no-load condition.